DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 RFC 4954

-- RFC 4954 was developed with help of Cisco to bring ALL of these values together and standardize their use
+- RFC 4954 was developed with help of Cisco to bring all of these values together and standardize their use

-- The RFC offers MANY specific recommendations, but here are a few key ones:
+- The RFC offers many specific recommendations, but here are a few key ones:
     - VOICE TRAFFIC : EF
     - INTERACTIVE VIDEO : AF4x
     - STREAMING VIDEO : AF3x